-If the medicine is safe for children of certain ages
+If it is safe for children of certain ages

-OTC cough and cold medicines should not be given to infants and small children without talking with your child's healthcare provider first.
+Don't give OTC cough and cold medicines to babies and small children without talking with a healthcare provider first.

-The FDA and American Academy of Pediatrics (AAP) advise against giving OTC medicines to infants and children under the age 2 because of possible serious life-threatening side effects.
+Don't give OTC medicines to babies and children under the age 2.
+This is because of possible serious life-threatening side effects.

-Medicine doses for infants and young children are based on age and weight.
 Know your child's weight.
+Medicine doses for babies and young children are based on age and weight.

 Follow the directions for age and weight.
 If the advised age is not your child's age, don't give the medicine.

-If no dose is given on the bottle or package for children under 12 years old, ask your child's healthcare provider or pharmacist if it's OK to give the medicine to your child.
-Ask how much you should give and when you should give it.
+If no dose is shown on the bottle or package for children under 12 years old, ask your child's healthcare provider or pharmacist if it's OK to give the medicine to your child.
+Ask how much you should give.
+Ask when you should give it.

-If you want to mix medicine with milk or formula, first put the medicine in 1 ounce of milk and have the child drink it all.
-Then feed the remaining formula or milk in the bottle.
+To mix medicine with milk or formula, put the medicine in 1 ounce of milk.
+Have your child drink that.
+Then feed the rest of the formula or milk as normal.

-Always measure or give medicine with a good light turned on.
-Dim light could cause you to give the wrong medicine or the wrong dose.
+Always measure and give medicine with a bright light on.
+Dim light may cause you to give the wrong medicine or the wrong dose.

 Never let young children take medicine by themselves.

-Sometimes the ingredients for a medicine change, but the name stays the same.
-For instance, the formulation of one OTC medicine for diarrhea, changed so it now contains bismuth subsalicylate.
-The older versions contained only kaolin and pectin or attapulgite.
-Bismuth subsalicylate is not advised for children younger than 19 because of the risk of a rare but sometimes deadly condition called Reye syndrome.
-This condition most often affects the brain and the liver.
+Check every label.
+The ingredients for a medicine may change.
+For example, an OTC medicine for diarrhea changed.
+It now has bismuth subsalicylate.
+Any product with "salicylate" or aspirin on the label is not safe for children under age 19.
+This is because of the risk of a rare but sometimes deadly condition called Reye syndrome.
+It most often affects the brain and the liver.

-Be sure to take into consideration the concentrations of ingredients when you determine the amount you give your child.
 Medicines with the same brand name can be sold in different strengths.
-This includes infant, children, and adult formulas.
+This includes baby, children, and adult formulas.
 Take care with medicine strength.
-Baby drops of some medicines, for instance, are stronger than the liquid elixir of the same medicine for toddlers or children.
-This is because infants may not be able to drink a large volume of medicine to give their correct amount.
-Don't make the mistake of giving higher doses of the infant drops to a toddler, thinking the drops are not as strong.
+Baby drops of some medicines are stronger than the liquid of the same medicine for toddlers or children.
+This is because babies may not be able to drink a large amount of medicine to get a correct dose.
+Don't give higher doses of baby drops to a toddler.
+The drops are too strong.

 Talk with your child's healthcare provider or pharmacist to find out what mixes well and what doesn't.
-Medicines, vitamins, supplements, foods, and drinks don't always mix well with one another.
+Medicines, vitamins, supplements, foods, and drinks don't always mix well with each other.

-Don't call medicine "candy."
-If children find medicine at a later time, they may think it's "candy" and eat it without your knowing.
+Don't call medicine candy.
+If children find medicine at a later time, they may think it's candy and eat it.

 Always use child-resistant caps and store medicines in a safe place.
 Relock the cap after each use.
-Be especially careful with any products that contain iron.
-They are the leading cause of poisoning deaths in young children.
+Be extra careful with any products that have iron.
+Iron poisoning is a main cause of poisoning deaths in young children.

-Brand names of OTC medicines can change and store brands are common.
+There are many types of OTC medicines.
+Brand names can change and store brands are common.
 Read the labels to know what the active ingredients are in all products.
 Types of OTC medicine include:

-Analgesics treat pain and fever.
-Use caution with different forms of these medicines.
-Some are more concentrated than others.
-Common analgesics for infants and children are acetaminophen and ibuprofen.
+Analgesics.
+These are medicines that treat pain and fever.
+Use care with different forms of these medicines.
+Some are stronger than others.
+Common analgesics for babies and children are acetaminophen and ibuprofen.
 Ibuprofen is not advised for children under 6 months of age.
 Acetaminophen is not advised for children under 12 weeks of age.
 For a fever at that age or younger, contact a healthcare provider.
-Don't give aspirin to children younger than 19, because it can cause a rare but sometimes deadly condition called Reye syndrome.
+Don't give aspirin to children younger than 19.
+It can cause a rare but sometimes deadly condition called Reye syndrome.

-Antihistamines treat runny noses, itchy eyes, and sneezing caused by allergies (but not colds).
-Some can cause sleepiness.
+Antihistamines.
+These treat runny noses, itchy eyes, and sneezing caused by allergies (but not colds).
+Some can make your child sleepy.
 These are not advised for children younger than 2.
-Use only with your healthcare provider's OK in young infants or children with asthma.
-Examples of antihistamines include chlorpheniramine, diphenhydramine, and loratadine.
+Use only with a healthcare provider's OK in young babies or children with asthma.
+These medicines include chlorpheniramine, diphenhydramine, and loratadine.

-Expectorants and combination cough medicines may help loosen mucus.
-Cough suppressants numb the reflex to cough.
+Cough suppressants.
+These numb the body’s reflex to cough.
 Coughing is needed to clear mucus and bacteria from the lungs.
-Check with your child's healthcare provider before using cough-suppressing syrups.
-Guaifenesin, an expectorant, helps thin mucus that is more easily removed by coughing.
+Check with a healthcare provider before giving your child a cough suppressant.

-Decongestants can relieve stuffiness caused by allergies or colds by temporarily shrinking the membranes in the nose to make breathing easier.
+Decongestants.
+These can relieve stuffiness caused by allergies or colds.
+They do this by shrinking the inner parts of the nose to make breathing easier.
 They should not be used for more than 2 to 3 days in a row.
-Decongestants taken by mouth can have a number of side effects like irritability, sleeplessness, and dizziness.
+Decongestants taken by mouth can have a number of side effects.
+These include irritability, sleeplessness, and dizziness.

-Laxatives relieve constipation and work by several methods.
-Some add fiber or water to stool to make it more bulky and easier for intestines to eliminate it.
+Laxatives.
+These help relieve constipation.
+They work in several ways.
+Some add fiber or water to stool to make it more bulky.
+This can make it easier for intestines to move it.
 Some coat the surface of the stool to make it more slippery.
 Some soften the stool so it passes more easily.
-Others cause the intestines to contract more forcefully.
-Don't give infants or children laxatives without talking with your child's healthcare provider.
-Examples of laxatives include glycerin suppositories, magnesium hydroxide, mineral oil, and psyllium.
+Others cause the intestines to move in a stronger way.
+Don't give babies or children laxatives without talking with your child's healthcare provider.
+Laxatives include glycerin suppositories, magnesium hydroxide, mineral oil, and psyllium.